miroslavpejic85/p2p/README.md

 </br >

-It's use [UDT protocol](https://en.wikipedia.org/wiki/UDP-based_Data_Transfer_Protocol) and thanks to `rendezvous` connection, it should be able to `bypass all firewall rules` etc, like a small concepts of `TeamViewer` at 0 cost!
+It's use [UDT protocol](https://en.wikipedia.org/wiki/UDP-based_Data_Transfer_Protocol) and thanks to `rendezvous` connection, it should be able to `bypass most firewall rules`, like a small concept of `TeamViewer` at 0 cost!

 ![p2p-logic](img/p2p-logic.png)